-The objective of this course is to familiarize the prospective engineers with techniques in multivariate integration, ordinary and partial differential equations and complex variables along with Probability and Correlation.
-It aims to equip the students to deal with advanced level of mathematics and applications that would be essential for their disciplines.
+The objective of this course is to familiarize the prospective engineers with techniques in multivariate integration, ordinary and partial differential equations and complex variables along

 The students will learn:

 1. The mathematical tools needed in evaluating multiple integrals and their usage.